kbdevs/kbclip/README.md

 It does search subdirectories

-## IT WILL DELETE THE UNCOMPRESSED FILE AND ADD COMPRESSED_ TO THE START OF THE FILENAME
+## IT WILL DELETE THE UNCOMPRESSED FILE

 ![image](https://github.com/kbdevs/kbclip/assets/86767129/2df5a201-05c6-44c9-83b3-b0506edc16f9)